-- Prerequisite grade point average of 2.75 on a 4.0 scale.
+- 1. Prerequisite grade point average of 2.75 on a 4.0 scale.
 Students will be admitted according to the criteria for selection of upper division students. - 2.
-Completion of the following courses with a grade of "C" or better in each: ENGL 1013, ENGL 1023, MATH 1113, BIOL 2014, BIOL 3054, BIOL 3074, CHEM 1114, PSY 2003, PSY 3063, SOC 1003, NUR 2023, and NUR 3803.
-Students who attempt these courses twice (2 times) and cannot achieve a grade of "C" or better in any of these courses will not be considered for upper division.
-An attempt is "any enrollment in any course and dropping it after the first day of the 10th week of the semester for any reason, and/or failure (grade of "D", "F", or "F\"") of the course". - 3.
-Completion of the following courses: Social Science 3 hours, American History or Government - 3 hours, Humanities - 3 hours; Fine Arts - 3 hours; Electives - 5 hours, and two semester hours of physical education.
+Completion of the following courses with a grade of "C" or better in each: ENGL 1013, ENGL 1023, MATH 1113, BIOL 2014, BIOL 3054, BIOL 3074, CHEM 1114, PSY 2003, PSY 3063, PSY 3163/SOC 3173, SOC 1003, NUR 2303, and NUR 3803.
+Students who attempt the 3000 and 4000 level courses listed above more than twice without achieving a "C" or better will not be considered for upper division.
+An attempt is "any enrollment in any course and dropping it after the first day of the 10th week of the semester for any reason, and/or failure (grade of "D", "F", or "FE") of the course. - Completion of the following courses: Social Science 3 hours, American History or Government - 3 hours, Humanities - 3 hours; Fine Arts - 3 hours; Electives - 5 hours, and two semester hours of physical education.
 (See General Education requirements for specific course alternatives.) - 4.
 Acquisition of professional/student liability insurance and current certification of Basic CPR for adults, children, and infants as taught by the American Heart Association, or persons currently certified in CPR instruction.
 These must be renewed each year. - 5.
-Evidence of immunity to chicken pox or vaccination. - 6.
-Initiation of Hepatitis B Vaccine series. - 7.
-Students who withdraw due to failure or for personal reasons must reapply for admission by March 1 or June 1 (whichever is applicable) of the year they wish to re-enter.
-The student will be considered according to the Admission Criteria. - 8.
-Students who have not attended Arkansas Tech University during the past year must apply for readmission to the University. - The nursing program must be completed within four years of entry into upper-division nursing.
+Initiation of Hepatitis B Vaccine series. - 6.
+Any student that fails an upper division nursing course (with the exception of nursing electives), withdraws, or has a break in enrollment must apply for readmission into the nursing program by June 30 for readmission to the fall semester, or January 5 for readmission to the spring semester.
+To reapply, the student must complete the "Reapplication to Upper Division" form and submit a letter of intent addressing reasons for past failure and a plan of action to enhance future success within the nursing program.
+Readmission will be based on the availability of positions in the level to which the student is applying, letter of intent and current GPA.
+Should several students reapply for the same level and a limited number of positions are available, GPA ranking, in conjunction with their letter of intent will guide the committee decision-making process. - Students who have not attended Arkansas Tech University during the past year must apply for readmission to the University. - 8.
+The nursing program must be completed within four years of entry into upper-division nursing.